LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: EXPERIMENTS

 To assess how different channel models affect the solutions for the formulated \ac{GW} placement, both in terms of the number of suggested \ac{GW} and the computational cost required to obtain them, we conducted a series of evaluations using our proposed framework.
-Using our proposed framework in these experiments, we defined a network topology based on a uniform grid of $P = 100$ positions, each separated by a distance of 50 \si{m}.
-A similar approach was used by~\cite{Pires2024}.
-Moreover, for each possible position, a \ac{GW} can be placed at a height of 30 \si{m}.
-For the \acp{ED} organization, we assume that the deployed \acp{GW} should serve $D = 54$ devices, each with a height of $1.4$\,\si{m}, spatially distributed according to the grid shown in Figure~\ref{fig:ed_positions}.
-Each valid position was defined to avoid intersecting with any buildings.
+For these evaluations, we considered two network topologies based on uniform grid layouts.
+In grid configurations 1 and 2, adjacent candidate positions are spaced 50\,\si{m} and 10\,\si{m} apart, respectively.
+Following a methodology similar to~\cite{Pires2024}, these grids provide $P = 100$ and $P = 104$ candidate \ac{GW} locations.
+For each candidate position, a \ac{GW} is deployed at a height of 30\,\si{m} in grid configuration 1 and 60\,\si{m} in grid configuration 2.
+Regarding the organization of the \acp{ED}, we assume that each deployed \ac{GW} serves $D = 54$ devices in grid configuration 1 and $D = 50$ devices in grid configuration 2.
+Each device is set at a height of $1.4$~\si{m} and is spatially distributed according to the grids shown in Figs.~\ref{fig:grid_1} and \ref{fig:grid_2}.
+Each valid position is defined to avoid intersecting with any buildings when used in a 3D scenario.
 With this configuration, for each position in the grid, we place a \ac{GW} to evaluate the received power at the set of \acp{ED}.
-Since we consider each \ac{GW} in isolation, we do not model interference between \acp{GW}.
 After computing these received powers for every possible \ac{GW} position, we used them to solve the optimization problem.
+In summary, the topological characteristics used in each scenario are defined in Table~\ref{tab:topology_char}.